RaineyMisty/katsuo-ropebound/README.md

 camera movement - A 2d camera that shows the general location of where characters on the screen and tracks as they move up and down on the screen, in a general location.

-player movement - jump left, right, up, moving left and right from farther distances will have added momentum for greater velocity.
+player movement - jump left, right, up, moving left and right from farther distances will have added momentum for greater velocity if direction has been constant.

 ## Finals goal: